 In fact, companies have always been and will always be at a certain level of risk.
 The question is not so much whether they are at risk, but how they go about managing these risks.
 Interestingly enough, during the 1950s, exactly Nissan and Toyota departed from the traditional strategy in automobile manufacturing: they increased their dependence on firms over which they had little or no financial control.

 It is important to understand that Just-in-Time, or JIT, is a multi-faceted concept.
 At first glance, JIT shows itself as a system that aims to achieve a near-stockless supply chain.
 JIT ensures that materials arrive “just-in-time”, meaning not too late, and not too early either.
 It is often contrasted to a “just-in-case” system where products are bought and produced to cover for every case conceivable.
 Just-in-time systems are considered as systems with hardly any inventories, or buffers.
 This is even where Lean derives its name from, as it revealed itself as a near-bufferless system.
-And when organizations operate without virtually no buffer, it seemingly makes them more vulnerable.
+And when organizations operate with virtually no buffer, it seemingly makes them more vulnerable.

 However, JIT also is a process or production control system.
 JIT aims to synchronize demand and supply by supplying only goods that are actually required (e.g., by replacing materials when they have been actually consumed), instead of planned to be required by the (internal) customer.
 The well-known kanban system is the means to implement a JIT system, whereby the number of kanban controls the amount of materials that are present in the supply chain.
 JIT systems typically result in controlled inventory across the board, whereas traditional “just-in-case” push systems typically lead to uncontrolled situations with a lack of materials in one corner of the company and surplus of materials in another.